 As it is the teacher`s responsibility to choose their own employer, they may apply to any schools with which they would like to work.
 Our goal is to help find these participants a job before the TESOL course finishes.What is the difference between your TESOL certificate and your TESOL Diploma? (↑Back to Top)

 Will-Excel TESOL issues both government accredited TESOL Certificates and TESOL Diplomas.
 Our TESOL Diploma signifies that you have not only completed the 160-hour TESOL training course, but also have a substantial amount of TESOL teaching practice.

 A TESOL certificate is awarded once you have completed the 160-hour TESOL training in Harbin and your TESOL tuition fees have been paid in full.
 TESOL Diplomas are issued once you have taught 500 hours for which we have received your evaluations through your employer.Where do your graduates go on to teach? (↑Back to Top)

 Our TESOL graduates go on to teach in many cities throughout China and countries throughout the world.
-Some of these locations include: The European Union, Japan, South Korea, Turkey, UAE, USA, Vietnam, Beijing, Changchun, Changsha, Changshu, Dalian, Daqing, Hangzhou, Hailar, Harbin, Jiamusi, Nanjing, Qingdao, Shanghai, Taiyuan, Taizhou, Tianjin, Xuzhou, Zhengzhou.
+Some of these locations include: The European Union, Japan, South Korea, Turkey, UAE, Saudi Arabia, USA, Vietnam, Beijing, Changchun, Changsha, Changshu, Dalian, Daqing, Hangzhou, Hailar, Harbin, Jiamusi, Nanjing, Qingdao, Shanghai, Taiyuan, Taizhou, Tianjin, Xuzhou, Zhengzhou.